-We are supporting the new Stay Energy Safe awareness campaign, together with the gas industry, to show the dangers of gas theft; to reduce and deter meter tampering as a harmful crime; and to promote anonymous reporting.
+We are supporting the Stay Energy Safe awareness campaign, together with the gas industry, to show the dangers of gas theft; to reduce and deter meter tampering as a harmful crime; and to promote anonymous reporting.
 The aim is to make gas theft socially unacceptable, regardless of circumstances or situation - safety always comes first.

 The message is clear: Gas theft takes lives and it’s not worth it.
 Don’t be tempted to tamper.
 If you suspect it, report it following the steps below.